First trucks carrying aid enter Gaza but besieged enclave desperately needs more – KION546

 Two hostages released

-On Friday, two American hostages were released from Gaza, the first since Hamas’ October 7 attacks – but their freedom also deepened questions about the fate of roughly 200 other hostages should Israeli troops go into the enclave.
+On Friday, two American hostages were released from Gaza, the first since Hamas’ October 7 attacks – but their freedom also deepened questions about the fate of other hostages should Israeli troops go into the enclave.
+The IDF said Saturday that it believes 210 people are being held hostage in Gaza.

 Hamas, the Islamist militant group that controls Gaza, handed over the hostages at the border on Friday, with Judith Tai Raanan and her 17-year-old daughter Natalie Raanan now on their way to be reunited with loved ones.